awslabs/aws-well-architected-labs/content/Sustainability/300_Labs/300_cur_reports_as_efficiency_reports/2_add_assumptions.md

 # Introduction

-By now you will have setup usage reports in the AWS Billing dashboard, view these reports with Amazon Athena, and bootstrap this architecture with pre-populated views deployed through the AWS Serverless Application Repository.
+By now you have queried AWS Cost & Usage reports with Amazon Athena.
+You drew proxy metrics for sustainability from AWS usage data.

-In this lab, you will bring your own assumptions to your queries.
-These could be a a preference of one instance family over another, such as using [AWS Graviton](https://aws.amazon.com/ec2/graviton/) based instances.
-Or a preference for certain AWS regions over others, especially those regions where [AWS purchases and retires environmental attributes](https://sustainability.aboutamazon.com/environment/the-cloud?energyType=true), like Renewable Energy Credits and Guarantees of Origin, to cover the non-renewable energy AWS use.
+Calculating key performance indicators (KPIs), you might want to extend the queries with further assumptions/ data to reinforce sustainable best practices.

-Some examples of assumptions you might make are:
+Some examples for further assumptions:

-* Using one instance family over another
+* preference of one EC2 instance family over another (e.g. [AWS Graviton](https://aws.amazon.com/ec2/graviton/) based instances)
-* Region preference
+* AWS Region preference by user location or the published carbon intensity of electricity grids
-* Adding weights or additional data to calculate derivative metrics
+* preference of EC2 Spot instances to increase the overall utilization of the cloud's resources while decreasing cost

-This lab shows you how you can add weights at the example of a region and instance family.
+In this lab you will learn to make that data available to your queries as a simple view in Amazon Athena.

-# Lab
+# Lab 2

 1. Go the the [Amazon Athena console](https://console.aws.amazon.com/athena/home?#query) in the region where you deployed earlier the AWS Serverless Application Repository application in [lab 1.4]({{< ref "content/Sustainability/300_Labs/300_cur_reports_as_efficiency_reports/1-4_queries_from_sar.md" >}}).
 2. Choose the Database `aws_usage_queries_database`, which you have deployed in [lab 1.4]({{< ref "content/Sustainability/300_Labs/300_cur_reports_as_efficiency_reports/1-4_queries_from_sar.md" >}}).